winderica/KanColleSource/README.md

 # KanColleSource

+The source code of KanColle HTML5 version is written in `Typescript` and uglified by `uglifyjs-webpack-plugin`.

 ## Description

 For my own curiosity and the demand of reviewing ES5, this repo is built, trying to analyse bundled code of game *KanColle*